 Credit cards make it easy for you to create a budget and see where your money is going each month.
 Some credit card companies, such as American Express, itemize customer purchases and create detailed reports about monthly spending habits.
 Rather than pay extra money for detailed spending reports, let your credit card company handle it for you.

 Identity theft is no joke.
-A recent study reports fraudsters stole more than $16 billion from U.S. consumers in 2016.
+A recent study reports fraudsters stole $16.8 billion from U.S. consumers in 2017.
 Thankfully, most credit card companies offer zero liability protection.
 This safeguard protects cardholders from having to pay for purchases they didn’t make.
 This extra layer of security allows you to spot suspicious behavior before any money is withdrawn from your bank account.